Acts 4

 (Acts 2:42–47)

-32Now the multitude of those having believed were one in heart and soul, and not one claimed anything of that which he possesses to be his own, but all things were theirs in common.
-33And with great power, the apostles were giving testimony of the resurrection of the Lord Jesus, and abundant grace was upon them all.
+32Now the multitude of those having believed were one in heart and soul, and no one claimed anything of that being his to be his own, but all things were to them in common.
+33And with great power the apostles were giving testimony of the resurrection of the Lord Jesus, and great grace was upon them all.

-36Now Joseph having been called Barnabas by the apostles (which is translated, Son of encouragement), a Levite, a Cypriot at the birth, 37having sold a field he owns, brought the money and laid it at the feet of the apostles.
+36Now Joseph having been called Barnabas by the apostles (which is translated Son of Encouragement), a Levite, a Cypriot at the birth, 37having sold a field being his, brought the money and laid it at the feet of the apostles.

 Acts 3